199993hui/Anime-Search-App/README.md

 # Anime Search App

-A professional React TypeScript application for discovering and exploring anime with advanced filtering capabilities.
-Built with modern web technologies and enhanced user experience features.
+A React TypeScript application for discovering and exploring anime with advanced filtering capabilities.
+Built with modern enhanced user experience features.

 ## 🎯 Bonus Implementation